Currency war

 Currency war, also known as competitive devaluations, is a condition in international affairs where countries seek to gain a trade advantage over other countries by causing the exchange rate of their currency to fall in relation to other currencies.
-As the exchange rate of a country's currency falls, exports become more competitive in other countries, and imports into the country become more and more expensive.
+As the exchange rate of a country's currency falls, exports to other countries become more competitive, and imports into the country become more expensive.
 Both effects benefit the domestic industry, and thus employment, which receives a boost in demand from both domestic and foreign markets.
 However, the price increases for import goods (as well as in the cost of foreign travel) are unpopular as they harm citizens' purchasing power; and when all countries adopt a similar strategy, it can lead to a general decline in international trade, harming all countries.

 Historically, competitive devaluations have been rare as countries have generally preferred to maintain a high value for their currency.
 Countries have generally allowed market forces to work, or have participated in systems of managed exchanges rates.
 An exception occurred when a currency war broke out in the 1930s when countries abandoned the gold standard during the Great Depression and used currency devaluations in an attempt to stimulate their economies.
 Since this effectively pushes unemployment overseas, trading partners quickly retaliated with their own devaluations.
 The period is considered to have been an adverse situation for all concerned, as unpredictable changes in exchange rates reduced overall international trade.

 According to Guido Mantega, former Brazilian Minister for Finance, a global currency war broke out in 2010.
 This view was echoed by numerous other government officials and financial journalists from around the world.
 Other senior policy makers and journalists suggested the phrase "currency war" overstated the extent of hostility.
 With a few exceptions, such as Mantega, even commentators who agreed there had been a currency war in 2010 generally concluded that it had fizzled out by mid-2011.

 States engaging in possible competitive devaluation since 2010 have used a mix of policy tools, including direct government intervention, the imposition of capital controls, and, indirectly, quantitative easing.
 While many countries experienced undesirable upward pressure on their exchange rates and took part in the ongoing arguments, the most notable dimension of the 2010–11 episode was the rhetorical conflict between the United States and China over the valuation of the yuan.
 In January 2013, measures announced by Japan which were expected to devalue its currency sparked concern of a possible second 21st century currency war breaking out, this time with the principal source of tension being not China versus the US, but Japan versus the Eurozone.
 By late February, concerns of a new outbreak of currency war had been mostly allayed, after the G7 and G20 issued statements committing to avoid competitive devaluation.
 After the European Central Bank launched a fresh programme of quantitative easing in January 2015, there was once again an intensification of discussion about currency war.